shengmeiLiu/Datasets---Moving-Target-Selection-with-Delay/puckhunt/README.md

 Note 4: For the Thumbstick dataset, the data for user49 was corrupted and has been removed from the dataset.

+Note 5: The "Response" column only contains real data once for every combination of conditions.
+The other instances has the dummy value -1.

 ## References